How to Use Bat Guano Fertilizer Safely In Your Garden

 Microbial Action

 Bat guano supplies more than just nutrients to your plants.
 It also carries beneficial micro-organisms or microbes.
 Microbes are minuscule single-cell organisms that cannot be seen with the naked eye.
-The microbes found in bat guano have bioremediation capabilities.
+The microbes found in bat guano have bioremediation capabilities

 Moreover, these microbes protect your plants by preventing the occurrence of dangerous nematodes and soil diseases.
 Plus, they are efficient decomposers, so much so that if you want to speed up the decomposition process, simply add bat guano to a compost pile.

-How to Properly Use Bat Guano as a Fertilizer
+How to Use Bat Guano Fertilizer Safely

-You can incorporate the guano directly into the soil, turn it into a liquid fertilizer and spray it on the foliage or disperse it through an irrigation system.
+You can incorporate the guano directly into the soil, turn it into a liquid fertilizer and spray it on the foliage, or disperse it through an irrigation system.

 When applied to plant leaves, guano not only produces vigorous vegetative growth but may also protect them from fungal infections.
 You can use guano as a top dressing fertilizer, either in wet or dried form.
 Simply mix it into the top layer of your soil prior to planting or during active growth.